-6. Where the national regulatory authorities concerned have not reached an agreement on the investment request within six months of the date on which the request was received by the last of the national regulatory authorities concerned, they shall inform the Agency without delay.
+6. Where the national regulatory authorities concerned have not reached an agreement on the investment request within six months of the date on which the request was received by the last of the national regulatory authorities concerned, they shall inform the Regulatory Board, the Energy Community Secretariat and the Commission without delay.

-In this case or upon a joint request from the national regulatory authorities concerned, the decision on the investment request including cross-border cost allocation referred to in paragraph 3 as well as the way the cost of the investments are reflected in the tariffs shall be taken by the Agency within three months of the date of referral to the Agency.
-Before taking such a decision, the Agency shall consult the national regulatory authorities concerned and the project promoters.
-The three-month period referred to in the second subparagraph may be extended by an additional period of two months where further information is sought by the Agency.
+In this case or upon a joint request from the national regulatory authorities concerned, the decision on the investment request including cross-border cost allocation referred to in paragraph 3 as well as the way the cost of the investments are reflected in the tariffs shall be taken by the Regulatory Board within three months of the date of referral to the Regulatory Board.

+Before taking such a decision, the Regulatory Board shall consult the Energy Community Secretariat, the national regulatory authorities concerned and the project promoters.
+The three-month period referred to in the second subparagraph may be extended by an additional period of two months where further information is sought by the Regulatory Board.
 That additional period shall begin on the day following receipt of the complete information.

 The cost allocation decision shall be published.
-Articles 19 and 20 of Regulation (EC) No 713/2009 shall be applicable.
+Procedure referred to in this paragraph shall be applicable to projects having cross-border impacts only between Contracting Parties.
+Issues concerning allocation of costs across borders between Member States and Contracting Parties shall be deemed to be solved only by means of mutual agreement.

-7. A copy of all cost allocation decisions, together with all the relevant information with respect to each decision, shall be notified, without delay, by the Agency to the Commission.
+- 7. A copy of all cost allocation decisions, together with all the relevant information with respect to each decision, shall be notified, without delay, by the Regulatory Board to the Energy Community Secretariat.
 That information may be submitted in aggregate form.
-The Commission shall preserve the confidentiality of commercially sensitive information.

-8. This cost allocation decision shall not affect the right of TSOs to apply and national regulatory authorities to approve charges for access to networks in accordance with Article 32 of Directive 2009/72/EC and of Directive 2009/73/EC, Article 14 of Regulation (EC) No 714/2009, and Article 13 of Regulation (EC) No 715/2009.

-9. This Article shall not apply to projects of common interest having received:
+The Energy Community Secretariat shall preserve the confidentiality of commercially sensitive information. - 8.
+This cost allocation decision shall not affect the right of TSOs to apply and national regulatory authorities to approve charges for access to networks in accordance with Article 32 of Directive 2009/72/EC and of Directive 2009/73/EC, Article 14 of Regulation (EC) No 714/2009, and Article 13 of Regulation (EC) No 715/2009, as incorporated and adapted by Ministerial Council Decision 2011/02/MC-EnC. - 9.
+This Article shall not apply to projects of Energy Community interest having received: - (a) an exemption from Articles 32, 33, 34 and Article 41(6), (8) and (10) of Directive 2009/73/EC pursuant to Article 36 of Directive 2009/73/EC, as incorporated and adapted by Ministerial Council Decision 2011/02/MC-EnC; - (b) an exemption from Article 16(6) of Regulation (EC) No 714/2009 or an exemption from Article 32 and Article 37(6) and (10) of Directive 2009/72/EC pursuant to Article 17 of

-- (a) an exemption from Articles 32, 33, 34 and Article 41(6), (8) and (10) of Directive 2009/73/EC pursuant to Article 36 of Directive 2009/73/EC; - (b) an exemption from Article 16(6) of Regulation (EC) No 714/2009 or an exemption from Article 32 and Article 37(6) and (10) of Directive 2009/72/EC pursuant to Article 17 of Regulation (EC) No 714/2009; - (c) an exemption under Article 22 of Directive 2003/55/EC (); or - (d) an exemption under Article 7 of Regulation (EC) No 1228/2003 (2).
+Regulation (EC) No 714/2009, as incorporated and adapted by Ministerial Council Decision 2011/02/MC-EnC;

+- (c) an exemption under Article 22 of Directive 2003/55/EC; or - (d) an exemption under Article 7 of Regulation (EC) No 1228/2003.